oss-slu/SpeechTranscription/guides/developerGuide.md

    *  'pyinstaller --noconfirm --onedir -c --copy-metadata torch --copy-metadata tqdm --copy-metadata regex --copy-metadata sacremoses --copy-metadata requests --copy-metadata packaging --copy-metadata filelock --copy-metadata numpy --copy-metadata tokenizers --copy-metadata importlib_metadata --collect-data sv_ttk "C:/Users/drewh/Documents/SALT Speech Tagging/SpeechTranscription/GUI.py"'

    This uses pyinstaller to create a directory containing an executable for the software.
 We had to specify --onedir instead of --onefile which would have been much nicer but this command was not able to work for windows.
 We also were not able to hide the console popup as this would also crash the exe.
-Runnin this command will propmt the user to add a line to the GUI.spec file that was created.
+Running this command will prompt the user to add a line to the GUI.spec file that was created.
 We then add that line under the first line of code.
 Then you will run ‘pyinstaller GUI.spec’ to create the exe and required files.

 3. **Ease of Access** - There is also a gui version of pyinstaller which is very helpful.
 You can get this via:
    *  pip install auto-py-to-exe